 Hallgrímskirkja church is weird, rugged and totally Iceland.

-Some have connected this Reykjavík church to the Brutalist movement of the 1950s, 60s, and 70s, but architect Guðjón Samúelsson submitted his design for the church in 1937 before the rise of Brutalism.
+Some have connected this Reykjavík church to the Brutalist movement of the mid 20th century but architect Guðjón Samúelsson submitted his design for the church in 1937 before the rise of Brutalism.